RetroDECK/ES-DE/USERGUIDE.md

 ~/ROMs/c64/Multidisk/Pirates/Pirates!.m3u
 ```

-It's highly recommended to create `.m3u` playlist files for multi-disk images as this automates (well it should) disk swapping in the emulator.
+It's highly recommended to create `.m3u` playlist files for multi-disk images as this normally automates disk swapping in the emulator.
 It's then this .m3u file that should be selected for launching the game.

 The .m3u file simply contains a list of the game files, for example in the case of Last Ninja 2.m3u: